Smadas/maze_generator_ros/README.md

 Other related repositories:
 <br>Smadas/irobot_create_ros - irobot create urdf, sdf description
 <br>Smadas/create_control_ros - ROS package prepared to insert your algorithm for controling simulate iRobot create

+Just make sure that your workspace is called catknin_ws otherwise change it in the code.